Home/ Blog/ Preventive Care/

 Stage seven is the end stage of Alzheimer’s.
 As a terminal illness, people in this stage are approaching death, and will require around-the-clock assistance with all daily activities.
 At this stage, a person has usually lost most of their ability to communicate or respond to their environment.
 They will likely have trouble walking, sitting up or even holding their head up.
 People in this last stage will typically require assistance to perform all daily activities, including eating, bathing and using the bathroom.

-Common Difficulties of Very Severe Alzheimer's
+Common difficulties of severe Alzheimer's

 • Little memory of recent events, personal history or childhood